lpsinger/gwcelery/doc/design.rst

 5.  **Superevent Worker**

-    A Celery worker that is dedicated to serially process triggers from low latency pipelines and create/modify superevents in GraceDb.
+    A Celery worker that is dedicated to serially process triggers from low latency pipelines and create/modify superevents in GraceDB.
 There is only one task that runs on the Superevent queue:

     *  :meth:`gwcelery.tasks.superevents.handle`